-Store your toothbrush handle on its side to stop water seeping down the shaft and past the seals into the inner workings of your toothbrush.
+Store your toothbrush handle lying horizontally on its back to stop water seeping down the shaft and past the seals into the inner workings of your toothbrush.

 Store the head somewhere dry where it’s not sitting in a pool of water.
 This will minimise the growth of mould or bacteria.

 To maximise the lifespan of the rechargeable battery inside your toothbrush there are a few habits that will delay replacing the battery.

 Wait until the battery is run down before recharging it.
 Your toothbrush might have an ’empty’ indicator or you might just notice that the motor is slowing down significantly.

 Charge the toothbrush until it indicates the battery is full, or for 24 hours, whichever comes first.
 Don’t exceed the 24 hours because overcharging Ni-MH batteries can shorten their lifespan.